MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/installation/visual-studio-2022-online-installation-fails-code-1625.md

 When you install Visual Studio 2022 online, the process fails with the following error:

 > Package 'Microsoft.VisualStudio.Devenv.MSI' fails to install, Return Code 1625.
+> Error code 1625: This installation is prohibited by system policy.

 ## Cause

-The error code 1625 means the installation is prohibited by system policy.
 The authorization level returned by the Software Restriction Policy is 0x0 (returned status 0x800b010c). `0x800b010c` usually means that a required certificate is revoked.

 Installation isn't allowed under the Software Restriction Policy.
 Windows Installer can only install unrestricted items.